 Aeonium arboreum Webb & Berthel.
 (Syn: Aeonium doremae Webb ex H.Christ; Aeonium manriqueorum Bolle; Sempervivum arboreum L.);

-Flower identification: Flower identification, taken at Himachal Pardesh may 2010.
+Flower identification, taken at Himachal Pardesh may 2010.

 In morning time.
 Please kindly Id this flower.

 I’m pretty sure that this is Aeonium arboreum ‘Atropurpureum’, a popular container plant derived from a Canary Island species.

 these are not flowers. are the leaves in rossett arrangement.